-On June 9, 2020, the Company, through ReconBotswana, was granted the Botswana Licence.
 The terms of the Botswana Licence are as follows:

-- 100% working interest in all petroleum rights from surface to basement; - an initial 4-year exploration period, with renewals up to an additional 10 years, in accordance with the Botswana Petroleum (Exploration and Production) Act; - upon declaration of commercial production, the operator holds the right to enter into a 25-year production licence with a 20-year renewal period, in accordance with the Botswana Petroleum (Exploration and Production) Act; - royalties associated with the production licence will be subject to negotiation, in accordance with the Botswana Petroleum (Exploration and Production) Act, and generally range from 3 to 10% of gross revenue from production; - the Company has committed to a minimum work program of 5,000,000 Botswana Pula (BWP) (approximately \$500,000) over the first 4-year exploration period; and - the corporate tax rate of Botswana is 22%.
+- 100% working interest in all petroleum rights from surface to basement; - an initial 4-year exploration period, with renewals up to an additional 10 years, in accordance with the Botswana Petroleum (Exploration and Production) Act; - upon declaration of commercial production, the operator holds the right to enter into a 25-year production licence with a 20-year renewal period, in accordance with the Botswana Petroleum (Exploration and Production) Act; - royalties associated with the production licence will be subject to negotiation, in accordance with the Botswana Petroleum (Exploration and Production) Act, and generally range from 3 to 10% of gross revenue from production; - the Company has committed to a minimum work program of 5,000,000 Botswana Pula (BWP) (approximately \$515,000) over the first 4-year exploration period; and - the corporate tax rate of Botswana is 22%.

 The Company is at an early stage and in the process of completing desktop studies.
 ReconAfrica has completed a hydrogeology including groundwater feasibility study prepared by a Botswana third-party service company.
-The Botswana Licensed Property excludes National Parks, the Tsodilo Hills, RAMSAR area, and the Okavango Delta.
+The Botswana Licenced Property excludes National Parks, the Tsodilo Hills, RAMSAR area, and the Okavango Delta.
 The Company also self-imposes additional buffer zones to avoid environmentally sensitive areas.

 In March 2024, the Company applied for a six-month extension of the Botswana Licence while it continued to negotiate a petroleum agreement with the government of Botswana.
 The Company has also applied for a renewal of the licence should the extension not be approved.
-Under the terms of the Botswana Petroleum Act the Botswana Licence is deemed to continue in force until the Minister makes a determination on the licence extension and renewal.
+Under the terms of the Botswana Petroleum Act the Botswana Licence was deemed to continue in force until the Minister decided on the licence extension and renewal.